U.S. cuts royalties for hard-hit oil, gas drillers

 One of the top beneficiaries of the royalty cuts is Wyoming-based Kirkwood Oil & Gas.
 Steve Degenfelder, the company’s land manager, said it had also sought relief in Wyoming, Nevada and North Dakota.

-Other companies that secured cuts include Texas drillers EOG Resources Inc (EOG.N) and Lonesome Oil & Gas LLC.
-They were not immediately available for comment.
+Other companies named on leases that secured cuts include Texas drillers EOG Resources Inc (EOG.N) and Lonesome Oil & Gas LLC.
+An EOG spokeswoman said it had not requested royalty cuts on its federal leases, but has stakes in leases operated by other companies that sought relief.
+Lonesome did not immediately return a request for comment.

-Reporting by Nichola Groom; Writing by Richard Valdmanis; Editing by David Gregorio and Marguerita Choy
+Reporting by Nichola Groom; Writing by Richard Valdmanis; Editing by Marguerita Choy and Lisa Shumaker